 To be eligible for FMLA leave your employer must employ at least fifty employees in at least twenty weeks in the year or prior year of the leave request.
 As a result, FMLA typically does not apply to small employers.
 FMLA regulations can be confusing.
 If you are in Dallas or Fort Worth and dealing with an FMLA situation it may be useful to work with an employment lawyer.
 If you requested FMLA leave and the employer wrongfully denied your leave then you definitely need to talk to an employment attorney about FMLA.

 FMLA Leave Eligibility in Texas

 FMLA leave is available for four conditions:

-- The birth of a child to the employee, regardless of whether the employee is the pregnant woman or the expectant father;
+- The birth of a child to the employee, regardless of whether the employee is the mother or father;

 - The employee is adopting a child;

 - The employee has a serious medical condition requiring leave; or